RankedBedwars/Bot/README.md

  - Automatic VC creation

  ## WARNING
  This project is deprecated now.
 It runs on old versions of discord.js.
-It was made to be an on commission project for a large educational institution in Mumbai that used it for several of their events during COVID-19.
-Now that the MUN is held offline each year, no further work has been done on it and it is now being made public as legacy.
+It was made to be an on commission project for a large gaming company (60k+
+ members) that used it for several of their events and is also currently using an updated version of it.